DARPA Falcon Project: Past projects

 The aim was always to be able to deploy a craft from the continental United States, which could reach anywhere on the planet within one to two hours.
 The X-20 Dyna-Soar in 1957 was the first publicly acknowledged program—although this would have been launched vertically on a rocket and then glided back to Earth, as the Space Shuttle did, rather than taking off from a runway.
 Originally, the Shuttle was envisaged as a part-USAF operation, and separate military launch facilities were built at Vandenberg AFB at great cost, though never used.
 After the open DynaSoar USAF program from 1957 to 1963, spaceplanes went black (became highly classified).
 In the mid-1960s, the CIA began work on a high-Mach spyplane called Project Isinglass.
 This developed into Rheinberry, a design for a Mach-17 air-launched reconnaissance aircraft, which was later canceled.

 According to Henry F. Cooper, who was the Director of the Strategic Defense Initiative ("Star Wars") under President Reagan, spaceplane projects consumed $4 billion of funding in the 1970s, 1980s and 1990s (excluding the Space Shuttle).
 This does not include the 1950 and 1960s budgets for the Dynasoar, ISINGLASS, Rheinberry, and any 21st-century spaceplane project which might emerge under Falcon.
 He told the United States Congress in 2001 that all the United States had in return for those billions of dollars was "one crashed vehicle, a hangar queen, some drop-test articles and static displays".
 Falcon was allocated US$170 million for budget year 2008.

 HyperSoar

 The HyperSoar was an American hypersonic aircraft project developed at Lawrence Livermore National Laboratory (LLNL).
-It was to be capable of flying at around Mach 12 (9,200 mph, 14,700 km/h), allowing it to transit between any two points on the globe in under two hours.
+It was to be capable of flying at around Mach 12 (6,700 mph), allowing it to transit between any two points on the globe in under two hours.
 The HyperSoar was predicted to be a passenger plane capable of skipping outside the atmosphere to prevent it from burning up in the atmosphere.
 A trip from Chicago to Tokyo (10,123 kilometers) would take 18 skips, or 72 minutes.
-It was planned to use hydrocarbon-based engines outside the atmosphere and experimental jet engine technology with testing to begin by 2010.
-Later, the Hypersoar concept was acquired from LLNL by DARPA, and in 2002 it was combined with the USAF X-41 Common Aero Vehicle to form the FALCON program.
+It was planned to use hydrocarbon-based engines outside the atmosphere and experimental jet engine technology. and in 2002 it was combined with the USAF X-41 Common Aero Vehicle to form the FALCON program.